 The first major battle is likely to be about money.
 The EU says Britain must pay a hefty divorce bill of up to 60 billion euros ($64 billion), to cover EU staff pensions and other expenses the U.K. has committed to.
 Britain hasn't ruled out a payment, but is sure to quibble over the size of the tab.

 There's also likely to be friction over Britain's desire to have free trade in goods and services with the bloc, without accepting the EU's core principle of free movement of workers.
 Britain has said it will impose limits on immigration, and so will have to leave the EU's single market and customs union.
 That makes some barriers to trade seem inevitable.

 Under the terms of Article 50, Britain will cease to be an EU member in March 2019.

-But EU negotiators warn it could take two years just to settle the divorce terms; agreeing on a new relationship for the U.K. and the EU could take years longer.
-If the rest of the EU agrees, the two-year negotiating period can be extended, leaving Britain in the EU for a while longer.
+But EU negotiators warn it could take two years just to settle the divorce terms; agreeing a new relationship between the U.K. and the EU could take years longer.
+If the rest of the EU agrees, the two-year negotiating period can be extended, with Britain still in the EU.
 Or, the two sides could agree on a transitional period.

 IS BREXIT A ONE-WAY TICKET?